 - Peel the chickpeas.
 I mentioned this earlier as one of the options for creating a smooth and creamy homemade hummus texture.
 But I found that peeling the chickpeas, although a little tedious, can create such a difference in the texture.

-- Use a strong blender and blend for at least 4-5 minutes.
-I’ve seen a difference in the texture by testing two levels of blenders and the blender definitely matters.
+- Use a strong blender or food processor and blend for at least 4-5 minutes.
+I’ve seen a difference in the texture by testing two levels of blenders, and the blender definitely matters.
 The truth is, it will most likely never be as creamy as the store-bought and restaurant ones because of the actual machine they use for blending.
 So one way to remedy that is to blend longer.

 I love how popular hummus has become, and I love that it’s so easy to find it everywhere these days from grocery stores to airports to school lunch menus.
 But don’t forget how easy it is to make homemade hummus.
 I haven’t found one store-bought brand that beats my hummus recipe.
 It’s just more fresh and delicious!